Local major developments such as Flemingate, and the Goole and Market Weighton Roundabouts.

 The Bridlington Integrated Transport Plan (BITP) phase 2 is the collective name for a package of measures to improve the transport network in Bridlington.
 The BITP phase 2 aims to make it easier for drivers to travel around the town by straightening and widening some local roads and improving the current car parking arrangements.
 The scheme also includes a new railway station plaza and improved local footpaths and cycle links.

 A business case is currently being prepared for the scheme.
-It is anticipated that works will start on site in the 2015/16 financial year and will be finished in 2016/17.
+It is anticipated that works will start on site in early 2016 and will be finished in 2017/18.

 The scheme will help to support the proposed Burlington Parade development as set out in the Bridlington Town Centre Area Action Plan.